MrCmert/Course_Intermediate_DQE/HW5_robotframework/robot/README.md

-Before running the tests, you need to provide the necessary connection details to the database in the Variables section of the TestCasesMSSQL.robot file:
+Before running the tests, you need to provide the necessary connection details to the database in the Variables section of the Resources\Variables.robot file.
 Update the values to match the database connection details.

 To run the tests, navigate to the root directory